My priorities

 My concerns

-The limited progress that is occurring is coming at huge cost.
+Progress in recent years has come at huge cost.
 Council has severe financial problems due to a lack of control over spending and ensuring value for money.
-It's confirmed we are paying too much for our assets.
+Independent experts confirmed we paid too much for our assets.

-As a result, Council rates and debt have risen alarmingly; far more than should have been necessary.
-To compound matters, the infrastructure deficit has ballooned out and is now several times larger than it was just a few years ago.
+Council rates and debt have risen alarmingly.
+While this was primarily to address infrastructure issues, the increases have been more than was necessary.
+Despite this, the infrastructure backlog has ballooned out and is now several times larger than it was just a few years ago.
 The situation is unsustainable.

 Action is needed urgently, in fact it's long overdue.
-Here's my Financial Plan:
+Here's the financial plan I promoted for this triennium:

 2. Cap future rate increases to inflation.
 They are too high already.